CS6620-S21/Distributed-File-Systems-Reliability/README.md

     - Performance testing specific to distributed filesystems.

 ## 4. Solution Concept
-- Since their are many different types of distributed file system the idea here is to hide behind clean interfaces, and thus testing different file systems would require developing different ansible playbooks which are an implementation of these interfaces.
+- Since their are many different types of distributed file system the idea here is to hide the steps taken behind clean interfaces, and thus testing different file systems would require developing different ansible playbooks which are an of these interfaces.

 ## 5. Acceptance criteria
-- For now the primary acceptance criteria is to thoroughly test the MooseFS distributed file system and figuring out what are the possible interfaces required such a setup.
+- For now the primary acceptance criteria is to thoroughly test the MooseFS distributed file system and figuring out what are the possible interfaces required such an assessment.
 - In the later phases we will try to provide implementation of these interface for other file systems and thus provide a guideline or a general approach to be taken to test any Distributed File System

 ## 6. Release Planning:
 - Due for Week 1: